vitale232/NYSDOT-HDSB-RH-Tools/README.md

 # NYSDOT-HDSB-RH-Tools
-Utilities to accompany NYSDOT's Esri Roads and Highways implementation.
+Utilities to accompany NYSDOT's Esri Roads and Highways implementation (ArcGIS 10.5.1).
 The tools have three general categories:

 |Category|Description|
 |--------|-----------|